Time To Pay: Time To Pay requests: Self Assessment cases

 Where the case is not on IDMS and is in SA only you should set up the arrangement on SA for all amounts that are included in the arrangement.
 When the first amount becomes due the TTP details will pass to IDMS and will also include the amounts becoming due.

-Where the case is in IDMS, before you create the Instalment Arrangement, you must create a pseudo work item for the amount to be included in the arrangement.
-You should only create a pseudo WI when there is a charge on SA and the pseudo WI must exactly match the charge on SA.
+Where part of the debt is in IDMS and part on SA, before you create the Instalment Arrangement, you must create a pseudo work item for the amount to be included in the arrangement.
+You should only create a pseudo WI when there is a charge on SA and the pseudo WI must exactly match the charge on SA (see helpcard TTP1010)

 Once you have created the pseudo work item you should link this to the existing WI(s) and set up the Instalment Arrangement to include the overdue amount and the amount becoming due.